-They offer trips and services tailored to the safety requirements of women travelers, including personally reviewed hotels, taxi booking with trusted partners taking all information of the driver, the taxi company and continuous touch personally with the drivers, choice of female tourist guides, personal guidance on city specific do’s & don’ts – areas to be avoided, dress code, cultural behaviour for women as well as late night airport pick up & drop.
+They offer trips and services tailored to the safety requirements of women travelers, including personally reviewed hotels, taxi booking with trusted partners taking all information of the driver, the taxi company and continuous touch personally with the drivers, choice of female tourist guides, personal guidance on city-specific do’s & don’ts – areas to be avoided, dress code, cultural behaviour for women as well as late night airport pick up & drop.

-Started by internationally known travel writer, Sumitra Senapaty, this travel club organizes all-women trips the world over for women who want to travel, but do not like the idea of traveling alone.
+Started by internationally known travel writer, Sumitra Senapaty, this travel club organizes all-women trips the world over for women who want to travel, but do not like the idea of travelling alone.
 They even offer special tours for moms and kids.

-They offer global trips for women, including some for solo women travelers to India.
+They offer global trips for women, including some for solo women travellers to India.
 They tailor their tours around the different things women like to do, including shop and have fun.
 With them, girls can let their hair down, not worry about how they look or how good they are at something and relax.

-A travel website started by Beth Whitman, author of “The Essential Guide for Women Traveling Solo” – the hip chick’s guide to traveling the world.
+A travel website started by Beth Whitman, author of “The Essential Guide for Women Traveling Solo” – the hip chick’s guide to travelling the world.
 The website is geared toward women looking for information on Solo and Independent travel as well as Group Travel all over the world, and provide the tools they need to set out on a dream journey.

 - The Women’s Travel Club

-If you plan on traveling abroad a lot, you might want to join one of the oldest and largest international travel clubs for discerning women and women’s organizations.
+If you plan on travelling abroad a lot, you might want to join one of the oldest and largest international travel clubs for discerning women and women’s organizations.
 They specialize in small groups, personalized service, and special attention to solos.
 They also organize spa weekends, European destinations and Exotic locales on all 5 continents.
 The hotels they frequent are 4- and 5-star properties geared to the special interests of women, centrally located and with high service standards.

 Powered by Facebook Comments